Updated Auguest 17, 2018

 - What is the Graco Safety Surround?
 This is adjustable side impact protection that you can slide up and down to make sure it is perfectly positioned to the sides of your baby's head and shoulders.
 All of the Snugride car seats have side impact protection, but this is a bit thicker and also adjustable.

 - What is the Graco True Shield System?
 This is a more robust side impact protection that extends from the head down to the hips.
+We are not aware of any data showing that it is safer than any other side impact protection.

 - What is the difference between Safety Surround and True Shield?
 The primary difference is really which store is allowed to sell these two versions.
 Target sells one, and Babies R Us sells the other.
 Realistically, Snugrides all use side impact protection up near the head, but the Safety Surround is nice and thick and adjustable around the head, while the True Shield is nice and thick from hips to head, but not adjustable.